Marshall County Commission Meeting Minutes – 3/16/2020

 Tom Holle moved, seconded by Barbara Kickhaefer to approve the minutes of the 03/09/20 meeting as presented.
 Motion passed 2-0.
 (Commissioner Bramhall abstained from voting)

 County Appraiser Francine Crome met with the Board.
 She presented an estimate for the outright purchase of a printer in the amount of $1177.56 or a Smart Print lease agreement plan in the amount of $61.31/month for 60 months.
 The Smart print agreement plan would include all service and supplies except paper.
 This would include 1,000 black/white copies per month and 500 color copies per month then minimal charge for excess copies.
-Commissioner Kickhaefer recommended Francine send these estimates to NCS to get their opinion and gave Francine the authority to proceed with the best option for her office.
+Commissioner Kickhaefer recommended Francine get a bid from NCS for a comparable printer and gave Francine the authority to proceed with the best option for her office.

 Ellen Barber with Marshall County P4G met with the Board.
 She shared with the Board that whichever site they choose to move forward with for the jail, she would be happy to help with anything.
 She reported that there is a Kansas Department of Transportation Cost Share Program grant available.
 There is a 6 page application she would be willing to complete to possibly help with the development of street infrastructures.
 This is a construction reimbursement program.